Reeche/dissertation/README.md

 ### Analysis modules
 1. Navigate to `mcl_toolbox/`
 2. Run `python mcl_toolbox/infer_participant_sequences.py` to analyse the click sequence of each participant
-3. Run `python mcl_toolbox/infer_sequences.py` to analyse the click sequence average over conditions
+3. Run `python mcl_toolbox/infer_sequences.py` to infer the click sequence average over conditions.
+Then you can run `analyze_sequences.py` to create plots of the participant's learning behaviour.
 4. Run `python mcl_toolbox/fit_mcrl_models.py` to fit the MCRL models

 Note: see each folder or each file for detailed instructions.